Obtaining a Preservation Permit

-Officials at Codes will review your plans for compliance with regular zoning and building code regulations -- applicable whether or not your property is in a conservation zoning district.
+Officials at Codes will review your plans for compliance with base zoning and building code regulations -- applicable whether or not your property is in a conservation zoning district.

 3. Our Review Process

 Regular meetings of the Commission are scheduled for the third Wednesday of every month.

 If your project requires a change to the setbacks required by base zoning, it will be your responsibility to notify all adjacent property owners.
 This means notifying all properties on each side of the subject property, behind it, and across the street.
 For a sample letter and additional information, please contact our staff.

 4. Permitting Process

 Our staff will issue a Preservation Permit upon approval of the application by the Commission.

 The Preservation Permit should be provided to the Building Department for completion of the Building Permit process.
 Projects on Metro owned or leased property must also go through an ADA review.
 For more information please visit ADA Compliance.
 Permit fees (amount charged depends on the type and value of the work done) will be charged to you then.
 For permits to remain valid, work must begin within six months of the date of issue.

 NOTE: Subject work done without a preservation permit is in violation of the Historic Zoning Regulations established under Chapter 17.36.110, Historic overlay districts established, of the Code of Laws of the Metropolitan Government of Nashville and Davidson County.
 Like the Building Code, these Design Guidelines are a legal document.
 Work done without prior review and approval by the Metro Historic Zoning Commission is subject to fines and other penalties.
 Appeals to decisions of the Historic Zoning Commission staff can be made to the Commission; appeals to decisions of the Commission can be taken to a court of competent jurisdiction as provided for by law.

 Appeals of administrative decisions may be made to the Metro Historic Zoning Commission and appeals of the Commission's decisions may be taken to a court of competent jurisdiction as provided for by law.